freesoft/detox_bot2/paper/paper.md

 ## Cloud Services

-We've evaluated a few IaaS,PaaS cloud services, inclduing AWS, GCP, Heroku, and name a few, and decided to use GCP because of its easy configuration for Kubernetes Cluster that's something the team decided to use for docker container scale-out and deploy.
+We've evaluated a few IaaS,PaaS cloud services, inclduing AWS, GCP, Heroku, to name a few, and decided to use GCP because of its easy configuration for Kubernetes Cluster.
+Kubernetes Cluster is something the team decided to use for docker container scale-out and deploy.
 K8s gets direct support from Google, and GCP has services GKE already.
 Also, we were able to create a docker build pipeline using GCP's Cloud Build with a few mouse click.